Drmirdeep/micpdp/README.md

 # micPDP
-This repository contains bash and perl scripts to identifiy micropeptides from genome wide multiple species alignments.
-Tools in this package have been used in
+This repository contains a tool to identifiy micropeptides from genome wide multiple species alignments.
+The micpdp tool has been used in

 [Mackowiak at al, Extensive identification and analysis of conserved small ORFs in animals.
 Genome Biology 2015](https://pubmed.ncbi.nlm.nih.gov/26364619)